ktj-ph/experimental-programmatic-access-ccft-multipayer/README.md

 ### Q: What does the state machine do?
 ![alt text](/static/stepfunctions_graph.png)

-(1) A Lambda function extracts all account ID's of the organization, as well as the payer account ID.
+(1) A Lambda function returns all account ID's that you have specified in the ccft-account-ids.json file, for which CCFT data should be extracted.

 (2) The statemachine checks if it is invoked for the first time by checking if the created S3 bucket `{AccountId}-{Region}-ccft-data` is empty.
 If yes, it continues to (3).
 If there are already objects in the bucket (which means it is not the first invocation), it directly jumps to (4).

 (3) The first invocation triggers a backfill of data for the past 40-4months.
-  For every account that belongs to the organization you are running this in a Lambda function with the ccft script is triggered, which extracts the AWS Customer Carbon Footprint Tool data for the past 40 months to the past 4 months and stores it as one .json file per account in the ccft-data bucket, since the maximum duration that we can extract carbon emissions data from is 36 months.
+  For every account ID a Lambda function with the ccft script is triggered, which extracts the AWS Customer Carbon Footprint Tool data for the past 40 months to the past 4 months and stores it as one .json file per account in the ccft-data bucket, since the maximum duration that we can extract carbon emissions data from is 36 months.
 (Example: If the first invocation happens in August 2023, the script will extract data from April 2020 to April 2023).
 It then also creates an Athena database and table, as well as a view which unnests the .json data.

-(4) As the publishing date for new monthly CCFT data can vary, the state machine first checks if there is data for the payer account ID available (for three months ago).
+(4) As the publishing date for new monthly CCFT data can vary, the state machine first checks if there is data for the account ID the statemachine is running in available (for three months ago).
 If not, it goes to (5), if there is data available it goes to (6).

 (5) If new monthly data is not yet available, the statemachine waits for one day and then tries (4) again.

-(6) If new monthly data is available, we can continue to extract the data for all accounts of an AWS organization.
+(6) If new monthly data is available, we can continue to extract the data for all accounts.
 The state machine extracts triggers a Lambda function with the ccft-script to extract CCFT data for all account ID's, and stores the data within one .json file.

 (7) In the first invocation, an Athena database and table are created that point to the ccft-data bucket (in the case that this didn't happen yet in the backfill step).
 For every invocation, a view gets updated with the new data.